Branch Manager, Westminster Savings Cloverdale Branch

 With a network radio show, TV program, Web site, how-to books, hundreds of home show appearances and DVD under his tool belt, Shell Busey is recognized for the advice he shares with homeowners through his HouseSmart Home Services Referral Network.

-Shell’s 50 plus-year career started at the age of 18, when he landed a job at Owen Sound Ontario’s Beaver Lumber store unloading box cars, piling lumber, making deliveries and eventually leading to the sales desk.
-In 1965, he became assistant manager of a Beaver Lumber in Barrie, one of the first in a series of upward moves within the company.
+Shell’s 50 plus-year career started at the age of 18 when he landed a job at Owen Sound Ontario’s Beaver Lumber store, and in 1965 he became an assistant manager.
 In 1974, Busey and his family relocated to Delta now in Surrey, where they reside today.
-Late in the 70s, the Buseys bought a Windsor Plywood franchise, fulfilling Shell’s dream of owning a building supply store.
+In the late 70s, the Buseys bought a Windsor Plywood franchise, fulfilling Shell’s dream of owning a building supply store.
 Once successful, he bought a second Windsor Plywood and opened a complete hardware store.

 His start in radio soon followed, in 1983 CJOR approached Windsor Plywood about having someone guest on a local radio talk show to discuss home improvement during Renovation Month.
-His popularity spread around the community as the person you could go to for answers as a builder, a re-modeler and years in working in Hardware Stores.
-Eventually he landed a regular guest spot representing the building industry on the radio.
-That lasted up until 2011 when Shell decided to hang up the earphones and spend more weekends with family.
+As his popularity spread and grew he eventually landed a regular guest spot representing the building industry on the radio.
+The rest, as they say, was 25 years of broadcasting history.